Newport and Wickford Railroad and Steamboat Company: Takeover by the New Haven and abandonment

 By the start of the 1900s, the Newport and Wickford was in financial trouble.
 It had new competition from the Sea View Railroad, a trolley line operating between Narragansett Pier and East Greenwich through Wickford.
 The Sea View's average fare was two cents per trip, compared to the Newport and Wickford's five cents.
-This attracted the ire of North Kingstown's town council, which sought to have the Newport and Wickford reduce its fares to match its competition.
+This attracted the ire of North Kingstown's town council, which sought to have the Newport and Wickford reduce its fares to match the competition.
+The excesses of the Gilded Age had come to a dramatic conclusion with the Panic of 1893, affecting the Newport and Wickford's primary line of business conveying wealthy travelers to Newport.
 In October 1908, the New York, New Haven and Hartford Railroad reported that the Newport and Wickford owed it $40,000 in passenger and freight revenues and would no longer allow the latter company any credit.
 In response, the Newport and Wickford entered receivership.

 The Newport and Wickford's financial issues continued, and the following year it was foreclosed on.
-After publicly stating it had no interest in the Newport and Wickford, at the last minute the New Haven reversed itself and bought the company at its foreclosure sale in November 1909, claiming it was doing so for the public good.
+After publicly stating it had no interest in the Newport and Wickford, the New Haven reversed itself and bought the company at its foreclosure sale in October 1909, claiming it was doing so for the public good and because it was unable to effectively reroute the line's traffic via Providence.
+The New Haven had previously made statements it was considering building a tunnel underneath Narragansett Bay connecting Providence to Newport, and a story claiming as much was published in The New York Times; such a tunnel would eliminate the primary purpose of the Newport and Wickford.
+In any event, no tunnel was ever built and this was likely a means of undermining the smaller company.
 In purchasing the Newport and Wickford, the New Haven struck a deal with the company's bondholders to pay them 60 percent of the value of the bonds; the stockholders of the Newport and Wickford had their shares almost totally wiped out.